resolvedsec/resolved-cli-action/README.md

 #### `ecosystem`

 Description: Configures the ecosystem of your project.
-For example: 'npm', 'pypi', 'maven'.
+For example: 'npm', 'yarn', 'pypi', 'maven', 'gradle'.
 Default: None
-Required: Yes
+Required: No

 ```yaml
 with: